260315/Embedded_LTTS/README.md

 ### Simulation

-The Coding part of the application is written in C language in CODEBLOCKS IDE and the simulation of working product is shown in SimulIDE software.
+The Coding part of the application is written in C language in CodeBlocks IDE and the simulation of working product is shown in SimulIDE software.
 Below are the two images of application working while in On and Off conditions.

 #### ON
 ![ON](https://github.com/260315/Embedded_LTTS/blob/main/Simulations/HotSeat_Simulation_ON.gif)